cppalliance/django-mailman3/README.rst

 * Add support for Django 4.0 (Fixes #55)
 * Add support for Python 3.10 (See !153)
 * Fix the Fedora socialaccount provider.
 (Fixes #50)
+* Add pagination only when there are more than one pages.
+(Fixes #58)

 1.3.7 (2021-09-02)
 ------------------